The Adventures of Sinbad

-The Adventures of Sinbad is a Canadian Action/Adventure Fantasy television series which aired from 1996 to 1998.
-It follows on the story from the pilot of the same name.
+The Adventures of Sinbad is a Canadian action-adventure fantasy television series which aired from 1996 to 1998.
+It follows the story of the pilot of the same name.
 It revolves around the series' protagonist, Sinbad.
 The series is a re-telling of the adventures of Sinbad from The Arabian Nights.
 Created by Ed Naha, it was filmed in southern Ontario, Canada and in Cape Town, South Africa.
-The tone of the series resembled that of its contemporaries Hercules: The Legendary Journeys and Xena: Warrior Princess.
+The tone of the series resembled that of its contemporaries Hercules: The Legendary Journeys, Beastmaster and Xena: Warrior Princess.

 Description

 A sword and sorcery adventure set in a land of myth and magic in the Middle East, around the Persian Gulf.
 The series tells of the adventures of Sinbad and his brother as they gather a crew, and set sail in the ship, Nomad, from Baghdad in search of wealth and adventure.
 Along the way they face witches, wizards, strange tribes and fantastic creatures.